scipion-em/scipion-installer/README.rst

                    Scipion will be installed
       -n N         Name of the virtual environment.
-By default, if this parameter is not passed, the name will be .scipion3env
+By default, if this parameter is not passed, the name will be .scipion3env -sciBranch SCIBRANCH  Name of the branch of scipion repos to clone when -dev is passed.
+      -xmippBranch XMIPPBRANCH
+                   Name of the branch of xmipp repos to clone when -dev is passed.
 ===============
 Troubleshooting
 ===============